CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * Editions will only apply to the most recent occurence of the task/event as specified by the INDEX given.
 > * Upon execution, the most recent occurence will be seperated from the previous set of recurring task/event, whose date/time will be increased by one period.

+* `edit 3 d/need to include ABC`<br>
+  Edits the next occurrence of the recurring task/event with `INDEX` 3 to be of description `need to include ABC`.
+Effectively, a non-recurring task/event with the description changed to `need to include ABC` is added and the current recurring task/event is finished once.

 ### 2.12.
 View certain tasks: `view`

 View tasks due on today.<br>